KahaanGandhi/multi-armed-bandits/README.md

 ## Multi-Armed Bandit Problems

 The Multi-Armed Bandit (MAB) problem is a one-state Markov decision process that models decision-making under uncertainty.
-It involves an agent repeatedly choosing from several options ("arms"), each providing a random reward drawn from a stationary distribution.
+It involves an agent repeatedly choosing from several options ("arms"), each of which provides a random reward drawn from a stationary distribution.
 The objective is to maximize cumulative reward by balancing exploration (trying different arms) and exploitation (selecting the arm with the highest expected reward).
 Too much exploration wastes time on suboptimal arms, while too much exploitation can miss better options.

 MAB strategies are widely used to optimize decisions under uncertainty and address the cold start problem, where traditional machine learning and collaborative filtering methods struggle due to insufficient data or context for accurate predictions.
 For example, MAB strategies have been applied to dynamically select genres and songs in content recommendations (Spotify) [[1](https://research.atspotify.com/publications/explore-exploit-explain-personalizing-explainable-recommendations-with-bandits/)], optimize ad selection with limited data in online advertising (Facebook) [[2](https://dl.acm.org/doi/abs/10.1145/3442381.3450074)], and test headlines for user engagement (Yahoo) [[3](https://arxiv.org/abs/1908.06256)].